Brigadier (Retd) Nick Baveystock DL

 Eva is an experienced senior leader with over 30 years’ experience in the voluntary and not for profit sector predominantly in the social care field.
 With extensive experience in strategy, team development and change management within large national/international charities including: The Children’s Society, National Deaf Children’s Society and Carers Trust.
 Eva has also held a Trustee position at Demelza Children’s Hospice in Kent.
 Eva holds a Level 7 Diploma in Executive Coaching and Leadership Mentoring from the Institute of Leadership and Management (ILM), is a member of ILM, and a member of the Association for Coaching.
 In addition, Eva holds a MA in Social Work, Post Graduate Diploma in Counselling, DMS, Prince 2 qualified and is a NLP practitioner.

-Chris is the Chief Executive of Crossways Community a mental health charity based in West Kent.
+Chris is the Chief Executive of the Rockdale Housing Association in Sevenoaks.

-Before that he spent over twenty years as a partner of a law firm in the City of London providing property development and governance legal advice to housing associations and charities.
+He was previously CEO of Crossways Community, a mental health charity, and before that spent over twenty years as a partner of a law firm in the City of London providing property development and governance legal advice to housing associations and charities.
 Within the firm he was also responsible for leading and developing the firm’s social responsibility role, especially around improving access to the legal profession for students from disadvantaged backgrounds.

 He has been a trustee of Golding Homes, a Maidstone based housing association; of Crofton Schools Multi Academy Trust and his local nursery school.
 He is currently Chair of trustees for his local church.